Important information about Social Assistance or SA.

 - impaired individuals in nursing homes or similar accommodations; and

-- elderly individuals (generally over 64 years of age) whether or not they live in nursing homes or similar accommodations.
+- elderly individuals (generally 65 years of age or older) whether or not they live in nursing homes or similar accommodations.

 The social assistance payments amounts are not taxable, but you must include them in your net income.
 Including the social assistance payments ensures that any benefits that you may be entitled to are calculated properly.
 These benefits include: